julistary/GeoSpatial_Data_Project/README.md

 * The office dog—"Dobby" needs a hairdresser every month.
 Ensure there's one not too far away.

 ## Tools ⚙️
-The tools to be used are functions, string operations, pandas, mongo queries and geoqueries, requests from APIs, plotting maps etc.
+The tools to be used are functions, string operations, pandas, mongo queries and geoqueries, requests from APIs, plotting maps, error handling etc.

 ## Libraries 👩🏼‍🏫
 - [Pandas](https://pandas.pydata.org/docs/)